JUPITER Technical Overview

 A Deep Dive Into JUPITERs Building Blocks

-JUPITER, the “JU Pioneer for Innovative and Transformative Exascale Research", will be the first exascale supercomputer in Europe.
-The system is provided by a ParTec-Eviden supercomputer consortium and was procured by EuroHPC JU in cooperation with the Jülich Supercomputing Centre (JSC).
-It will be installed in 2024 at the Forschungszentrum Jülich campus in Germany.
+JUPITER, the “JU Pioneer for Innovative and Transformative Exascale Research", is the first exascale supercomputer in Europe.
+The system is provided by the ParTec-Eviden supercomputer consortium and was procured by EuroHPC JU in cooperation with the Jülich Supercomputing Centre (JSC).
+It is installed at Forschungszentrum Jülich campus in Germany.

-The purpose of this article is to give background information and provide more technical details of the chosen architectures of the different components.
-Given that the system installation hast not yet started, information is subject to change and might be modified at any point in time.
+The purpose of this article is to give concise background information and technical details of the chosen architectures of the different components.
+Until all components of the system are accepted, all information is subject to change and might be modified at any point in time.

 JUPITER at a Glance

-JUPITER will be the first European supercomputer of the Exascale class and will be the system with highest compute performance procured by EuroHPC JU,which includes multiple Petascale and Pre-Exascale systems throughout Europe.
-The total budget of 500 million Euro includes acquisition and operational costs, the installation will start in 2024.
+JUPITER is the first European supercomputer of the Exascale class and joins a fleet of other EuroHPC supercomputers, including multiple Petascale and Pre-Exascale systems throughout Europe.
+The total budget of 500 million Euro includes acquisition and operational costs.
+Installation of first components started in 2024 and is expected to conclude in 2026.

-Following the dynamic Modular System Architecture (dMSA) history implemented by JSC and other European partners in the course of the DEEP research projects, the JUPITER system will consist of two compute modules, a Booster and a Cluster Module.
+Following the dynamic Modular System Architecture (dMSA) implemented by JSC and other European partners in the course of the DEEP research projects, the JUPITER system consists of two compute modules, a Booster and a Cluster Module.
 The Booster Module delivers 1 ExaFLOP/s FP64 performance, measured through the HPL benchmark.
-It implements a highly-scalable system architecture based on the latest generation of NVIDIA GPUs in the Grace-Hopper superchip form factor.
+It implements a highly-scalable system architecture based on the the Grace-Hopper superchip by NVIDIA.
 The general-purpose Cluster Module targets workflows that do not benefit from accelerator-based computing.
-It utilizes the first European HPC Processor, Rhea by SiPearl, to provide a uniquely high memory bandwidth supporting mixed workloads.
-Both modules will be deployed independently.
+It utilizes the first European HPC Processor, Rhea1 by SiPearl, to provide a uniquely high memory bandwidth supporting mixed workloads, and further, more classical AMD CPUs.
+Both modules are deployed independently.

 The storage hierarchy is comprised by the three tiers ExaFLASH, ExaSTORE, and ExaTAPE which are described later in this article.